Pyrolistical/bestchampionregion-pipeline/README.md

 Generating the Site
 -------------------

 All projects are Maven.
 Run `mvn clean install` on each one.
+Each Maven project can be import a modules in the same IntelliJ project.

 Load data (get latest dump from production) into Mongo using `mongorestore --db live`